-Depending on the kind of snowblower being used and the kind of ice that needs to be broken, a person might experience a little tough situation or an almost impossible one.
+In general, the answer to this question is yes.
+But depending on the kind of snowblower being used and the kind of ice that needs to be broken, you might find it to be a simple task — or an impossible one.

 How do snow blowers work on ice?

 Understanding the basic mechanism of a snow blower will help us understand its efficiency.
-In order to clear the stuff on the ground beneath it, snow blowers come with augers in double-staged blowers and paddles in single-staged ones.
-The dual stage snow blowers are far efficient for breaking ice than the single ones as they are heavy duty machines.
+In order to clear the stuff on the ground beneath it, snow blowers come with augurs in double-staged blowers and paddles in single-staged ones.
+The dual stage snow blowers are far more efficient for breaking ice than the single ones, as they are heavy duty machines.
 Selecting the right snow blower for the job will help improve efficiency and save time.

 - Gas blowers – This is just what you need to break ice as they are tough and big and can get rid of any kind of ice that comes their way in the worst of weather conditions.

-A gas-powered dual or triple-stage snow blower has augers attached to it which can break huge chunks of ice with ease.
-The ice ridge in your driveway can be broken by the snow blower but this will depend on its length and size.
-A good idea would be to whack the ridge of ice into chunks of ice and then run over the snow blower to break it up.
+A gas-powered dual or triple-stage snow blower has augers that can break huge chunks of ice.
+The ice ridge in your driveway may be able to be broken by the snow blower.
+A good idea would be to whack the ridge of ice into chunks of ice and then run the snow blower over it.

 Snow blowers are designed to run on the ground and pick up all the loose material and blow it away.
-So if you experience a sheet of ice on your driveway, the snow blower will find it difficult to segregate between the ground and the ice on it, thereby unable to do its job efficiently.
+If you have a sheet of ice on your driveway, the snow blower can’t tell the difference between the ground and ice.
+So in order to clear ice, breaking it into pieces first is helpful.